 By: Bedour Al Raee

-Abu Dhabi – Mubasher: The Abu Dhabi Securities Exchange’s (ADX) general index lost 18.53 points, or 0.41%, to close at 4,918.31 points at the end of the first week of September, dragged down by the banks, real estate, and telecommunication sectors.
+Abu Dhabi – Mubasher: The Abu Dhabi Securities Exchange’s (ADX) general index tumbles 68.57 points, or 1.38%, to close at 4,918.31 points at the end of the first week of September, dragged down by the banks, real estate, and telecommunication sectors.

 Translated by: Muhammad Khalid